AdobeDocs/campaign-classic.en/help/migration/using/about-migration.md

 * If you use Adobe Campaign Cloud Messaging (mid-sourcing deployment), contact Adobe Customer Care before starting.
 * Before starting a migration process, you **must** back up your data.
 * The migration process may take several days to be completed.
 * Adobe Campaign v7 is a more secure version than the previous ones: this impacts configuration guidelines to avoid problems such as data corruption and to preserve data integrity in the database.
-As a consequence, certain functions offered in v5.11 and v6.02 may no longer be supported in v7 and need to be adapted after migration.
 As a customer, you are respoonsible for testing all configurations, including workflows.

 More prerequisites are available in [this page](../../migration/using/before-starting-migration.md).